2019 Tax Form 1098-T

 The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit the student’s name, address, and taxpayer identification number, enrollment and academic status.
 Beginning with 2003, educational institutions must also report amounts to the IRS pertaining to qualified tuition and related expenses, as well as scholarships and/or grants, taxable or not.
 A 1098-T form must also be provided to each applicable student.
 This form is informational only.
 It serves to alert students that they may be eligible for federal income tax credits.
 It should not be considered as tax opinion or advice.
 While it is a good starting point, the 1098-T does not contain all of the information needed to claim a tax credit.
 There is no IRS requirement that you must claim the tuition and fees deduction or an education credit.
 Claiming education tax benefits is a voluntary decision for those who may qualify.

-02. Why did I receive a 1098-T and what am I suppose to do with it?
+02. Why did I receive a 1098-T and what should I do with it?

-In January of each year, Maryville College teams with Affiliated Computer Enterprises, Inc. (ACS) to consolidate and distribute 1098-T forms either by mail or electronically.
-Additionally, 1098-Ts are always available on the ACS website by going to www.1098-t.com, Access My Record, then following the prompts.
-All students who had qualified tuition and other related educational expenses billed to them during the previous calendar year will receive a 1098-T form.
+In January of each year, Maryville College teams with Educational Computer Systems, Inc (ECSI) to consolidate and distribute 1098-T forms either by mail or electronically.
+Additionally, 1098-Ts are always available on the ECSI website, sign in or register then follow the prompts.
 The form is informational only and should not be considered as tax opinion or advice.
 It serves to alert students that they may be eligible for federal income tax credits.
 Receipt of Form 1098-T does not indicate eligibility for the tax credit.
 To determine the amount of qualified tuition and fees paid, and the amount of scholarships and grants received, a taxpayer should use their own financial records.

 03. Is a copy of this form sent to the IRS?

 Yes.
-Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for the Hope and Lifetime Learning education tax credits.
+Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for the American Opportunity Tax Credit and Lifetime Learning Tax Credit.
 An electronic copy of the data is submitted to the IRS each year by March 31 for the previous tax year.

 04. Why is Box 7 checked?

-The 1098-T form data is pulled from calendar year tuition, fees, and financial aid.
+The 1098-T form data is pulled from calendar year tuition, fees, payments, and financial aid.
 Thus, it does not conform to the true academic year information.
-Spring tuition is billed in December of the previous calendar year, but the financial aid pertaining to the Spring tuition is posted in January.
-Example: a student’s 2010 1098-T form will include scholarships and grants for the Spring 2010 semester, all Summer and Fall 2010 activity, and Tuition and Fees for the Spring 2011 semester.
+Spring tuition is billed in November of the previous calendar year, but the financial aid pertaining to the Spring tuition is posted in January.
+Example: a student’s 2019 1098-T form will include scholarships and grants for the Spring 2019 semester, all Summer and Fall 2019 activity, and Tuition, Fees and payments for the Spring 2020 semester.
 This timing anomaly is why we urge you to use your personal financial records for tax purposes.
-The following chart explains the relationship between the student statements and the 1098-T forms:

 While it is a good starting point, the 1098-T, as designed and regulated by the IRS, does not contain all of the information needed to claim a tax credit.
 Most of the information needed must come from the student’s personal financial records of what the student paid during the calendar year.
 Additionally, each taxpayer and his or her tax advisor must make the final determination of qualifying expenses.

-08. What are the Hope Credit and the Lifetime Learning Credit and what are allowable tuition and fee tax deductions for each?
+07. What are the American Opportunity Tax Credit and the Lifetime Learning Credit and what are allowable tuition and fee tax deductions for each?

 No. The address shown on Form 1098-T is irrelevant for IRS income tax filing purposes.
 The single most important information on the form is your Social Security Number.
 Please call the Registrar’s Office at (865) 981-8028 if the SSN on your 1098-T is incorrect.

-Please go to www.1098-t.com/, Access My Record, and then follow the prompts.
+Please go to heartland.ecsi.net, sign in or register, and then follow the prompts.